fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-level-pie-chart.md

 * Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

-For a detailed list of attributes, you can check the API reference page of multi-level pie chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=multilevelpie "@@open-newtab") page of multi-level pie chart.

 The multi-level pie chart thus rendered looks like this: